timbru31/mms-stockshock/README.md

 # stockshock

-> Your friendly 🤖 to check the wishlist and categories of MediaMarkt and Saturn for available items
+> Your friendly 🤖 to check the wishlist and categories of MediaMarkt and Saturn for available products featuring automatic basket cookie generation and price watching.

+## Features

+-   Category tracking of products
+-   Wishlist tracking
+-   Price watching/comparison
+-   Automatic basket cookie generation
+-   Rich notifications for
+    -   Discord (stock alerts, cookies, price changes, admin messages)
+    -   Telegram (stock alerts)
+    -   Twitter (stock alerts)
+-   Monitoring is API based, no Selenium involved
+-   **_NO BUY BOT_**

 ## No support 🚨